-In practice, the fundamentally limited nature of observed data when it comes to causal inference (\textit{i.e.}, with only one potential outcome being observed), the irreducible binomial error affecting the risk difference twice, and the challenge of model specification and estimation are all present at the same time.
-This evidently poses a challenge at the time of model development, but within the scope of this paper, it certainly also poses challenges during evaluation of models predicting individualized treatment effects.
-Most notably, and in contrast with regular prediction modeling, a direct comparison between predictions and observed outcomes is not feasible.
+In case of a continuous outcome, the problems at hand simplify considerably.
+First, continuous outcomes are far less noisy than binary outcomes.
+Second, many continuous outcome models have an identity link function, which puts the parameter effects directly on the outcome scale, and, most importantly, avoids the conflation of the effects of treatment effect related parameter and other model parameters.

-In this paper, we evaluate discrimination and calibration at the level of predicted individualized treatment effects.
-To this end, we first evaluate a recently introduced metric to assess discriminative performance \cite{van_klaveren_proposed_2018} and subsequently propose alternative procedures that aim to alleviate some of the shortcomings.
-Thereafter, we address calibration of predicted treatment effect.
-With respect to the detection of overfitting (\textit{i.e.}, overly complex models that fail to generalize), we examine performance in both internal and external validation settings.
+Regardless of the type of outcome measure, the fact that only one potential outcome can be observed is a key challenge at the time of model development \textit{and} evaluation.
+As opposed to the evaluation of regular prediction models of directly observable outcomes, a direct comparison between predictions $\hat{\delta}(\bm{x}_i)$ and observed outcomes is not feasible.